jeremytammik/tbc/a/2008_rdbe_elem_diff.md

 > It's been a while since our last Revit Add-in manager update, but we've got some exciting news to share today!

-> I'm thrilled to introduce a new tool that's now part of the Add-in Mmanager.
+> I'm thrilled to introduce a new tool that's now part of the Add-in Manager.
 This tool is a game-changer for both developers and users as it allows you to easily compare differences between two elements.
-Not only that, but it also uses color to visually highlight all parameter variations, making it incredibly intuitive and user-friendly.
+Not only that, but it also uses colour to visually highlight all parameter variations, making it incredibly intuitive and user-friendly.
 Plus, you can view the similarity results of value comparisons between parameters from two elements.
 Stay tuned for more updates and get ready to experience a whole new level of efficiency with our latest addition to the Revit Add-in manager!